joysticktv/joysticktv.github.io/streamer_support.md

 ### Receiving Payout

-Payouts are sent weekly with the cutoff day being Tuesday.
-Payouts requested before Tuesday will be sent that Friday.
-Payouts requested after Tuesday will be sent out the following week.
+Payouts are sent weekly with the cutoff day being Tuesday night (23:59 UTC).
+Payouts requested before the cut-off will be sent that Friday.
+Payouts requested after the cut-off will be sent out the following week.
 A payout may take 3 to 7 business days to process.
 Once processed, they are generally sent on Fridays.

 Payments have 3 stages:
 * **Unpaid** – Your payout has not been received by our accounting department to be processed, yet.